 Keep Young Athletes Safe

-Goals: To support oversight of the United States Olympic Committee, each national governing body and each Paralympic sports organization to safeguard amateur athletes against emotional, physical and sexual abuse in sports.
-Objectives: To safeguard young athletes participating in organized sports from sexual, physical and emotional abuse.
-The program is designed to establish effective oversight of sports organizations by providing comprehensive training programs, investigatory tools, policies and standards to prevent abuse; ensuring mechanisms are in place to report, investigate and prosecute all forms of abuse; and establishing best practices to address and support victims of abuse.
+Goal(s): To support oversight of the U.S. Olympic & Paralympic Committee and each national governing body to safeguard amateur athletes against sexual, physical and emotional abuse in sports.
+To safeguard young athletes participating in organized sports from sexual, physical and emotional abuse.
+The program is designed to establish effective oversight of sports organizations by providing comprehensive training programs, investigatory tools, policies and standards to prevent abuse; to ensure mechanisms are in place to report to investigative and prosecutorial authorities, all forms of abuse; and to establish best practices to address and support victims of abuse.
+Objective 1: Report allegations of sexual and physical abuse and comply with applicable state and federal reporting requirements regarding child abuse including sexual abuse.
+Performance Measure 1: Number of suspected incidents of abuse of young athletes in sports referred to law enforcement Objective 2: Oversee regular and random audits to ensure policies and procedures used to prevent and identify the abuse of an amateur athlete are followed correctly.
+Performance Measure 2: Number of random audits conducted to ensure policies and procedures are followed correctly

 General information about this opportunity